 Sascha Müller-Kraenner serves on the Advisory Board of the Humboldt Institution on Transatlantic Issues, he is a Member of the Working Group on Global Issues of the German Council on Foreign Relations, the German Society for the United Nations, Birdlife Germany, as well as of the Indo-German Forum on International Environmental Governance.

 From 1991 to 1998 Mr. Müller-Kraenner was Director for International Affairs of the Deutscher Naturschutzring, the umbrella organisation of Germany's environmental NGOs.
 Before that he served as chief of staff of Kornelia Müller, a Green member of the State Parliament of Saxony.

 He was awarded fellowships by the German Marshall Fund of the United States, the Prince of Wales' Business and the Environment Programme, and most recently as a World Fellow at Yale University.

 Sascha Müller-Kraenner has published extensively on international relations, European integration and environmental diplomacy and the United Nation's climate change treaty.
-His latest book on the issue of energy security was published in March 2007; it is to appear in English in September 2008.
+His latest book on the issue of energy security was published in March 2007; it was published in English in 2008.